drjwbaker/CHASE-digital-texts-2017/CHASE-digital-texts-handout.md

 *Work on this exercise with the person next to you*

 Head to `.../digitext/text/`.
-We're going to work again with the `gulliver.txt` file we saw earlier.
+We're going to work again with the `000003160_01_text.json` file we saw earlier.

 First look at the file by typing `less -N gulliver.txt`.
 Use the down arrows and/or pageup/pagedown to look around the text.
 Note what the shell considers a line to be by the count on the left hand side.
 Hit `q` when you are down to return to the flashing command line.